GSemikozov/crionet/README.md

 ## Further improvements

-1. if logic suppose to be more complicated with a lot of additional features - it is easy to move to FSD (feature sliced design)
+1. if logic suppose to be more complex with a lot of additional features - it is easy to switch to FSD (feature sliced design)
 2. then add router and pages (react-router-dom or similar)
-3. cover all important functionality by tests (jest or react-test-library)
+3. cover all important functionality with unit tests (jest or react-test-library)
   - api calls, both success and error flow
   - reducers
   - hooks
   - helpers

 ## How To Run